MyCryptoHQ/eth-scan/README.md

 # eth-scan

 `eth-scan` is a library written in TypeScript, to help you fetch Ether or (ERC-20) token balances for multiple addresses in an efficient way.
 The library uses a smart contract to fetch the balances in a single call to a node.
-The contract is currently deployed at [0x571C62a1c863aEAD01c1d34D8cB3Ee2c6f938800](https://etherscan.io/address/0x571C62a1c863aEAD01c1d34D8cB3Ee2c6f938800) on the Ethereum mainnet, Goerli, Kovan, Rinkeby and Ropsten.
+The contract is currently deployed at [0x571C62a1c863aEAD01c1d34D8cB3Ee2c6f938800](https://etherscan.io/address/0x571C62a1c863aEAD01c1d34D8cB3Ee2c6f938800) on the Ethereum mainnet, Goerli, Kovan, Rinkeby, Ropsten, and xDai.

 It can use Web3.js, Ethers.js or regular HTTP as provider to get the balances.
 See [Getting Started](#getting-started) for more info.